Students

 - Process the Application Documents.

-- Submit all the required Application Documents to the Erasmus Office.
-Remember that only fully completed and signed documents will be accepted.
+- Remember that only fully completed and signed documents will be accepted.

 - the Letter of Intent